rosyrose1/alx-system_engineering-devops/0x19-postmortem/README.md

 1-run_nginx_as_nginx Bash Script:

-Updated Nginx configuration to run as nginx user.
+-Updated Nginx configuration to run as nginx user.
-Ensured Nginx listened on all active IPs on port 8080.
+-Ensured Nginx listened on all active IPs on port 8080.
-Restarted Nginx to apply changes.
+-Restarted Nginx to apply changes.